 Many experts agree on one point: the recent successive crises, whether they be health, energy or economic, are profoundly changing our purchasing habits.
 Today, most of us want to consume better, in a more thoughtful and less impulsive way.
 But how can we do this?
-Here are some tips for wasting less and buying more responsibly while controlling your spending even during the holiday season.
+Here are some tips for wasting less and buying more responsibly while controlling your spending.

 Opt for products grown or manufactured in Luxembourg.
 Choose neighbourhood stores rather than large retail chains.
 Also opt for the services offered by local tradespersons instead of going through multinationals.
 Of course, consuming exclusively local is not always possible or even desirable.
 There is nonetheless a huge choice since Luxembourg abounds in high quality products, talented craftworkers and skilled shopkeepers.
 Moreover, apart from the fact that buying local can be financially advantageous in some cases, giving small local shops your custom also helps strengthen the community's social bond and enables us all to live together better.